 Importantly, Roseville Old Girls (the College’s graduates) credit the School with a significant role in helping them develop indispensable and commendable qualities such as self-confidence, optimism, a spirit of enquiry, wisdom and personal accountability, a concern for others, and the courage and confidence to “have a go”.

 An Annual Educational and Financial Report is submitted each year by 30 June as a requirement of the NESA registration and accreditation of non-government schools.
 These reports are available below:

-In 2018, more than two thirds of the College's Graduating Class were offered a place at University before completing the HSC, and more than three quarters of students achieved at least one Band 6 mark (of 90 or more).
+In 2019, 78% of the College's Graduating Class were offered a place at University before completing the HSC, and 58% of students achieved an ATAR of 90.00 or above.